react-native-tvos/react-native-tvos/README.md

   - `onBlur` will be executed when the touchable view goes out of focus
   - `onPress` will be executed when the touchable view is actually selected by pressing the "select" button on the TV remote.

-- _TV remote/keyboard input_: A new native class, `RCTTVRemoteHandler`, sets up gesture recognizers for TV remote events.
+- _TV remote/keyboard input_: A native class, `RCTTVRemoteHandler`, sets up gesture recognizers for TV remote events.
 When TV remote events occur, this class fires notifications that are picked up by `RCTTVNavigationEventEmitter` (a subclass of `RCTEventEmitter`), that fires a JS event.
 This event will be picked up by instances of the `TVEventHandler` JavaScript object.
 Application code that needs to implement custom handling of TV remote events can create an instance of `TVEventHandler` and listen for these events.
 In 0.63.1-1, we have added `useTVEventHandler`, which wraps `useEffect` to make this more convenient and simpler for use with functional components.

 ```javascript